mnot/I-D/rfc5785bis/draft.md

 For example, if an application registers the name 'example', the corresponding well-known URI on 'http://www.example.com/' would be 'http://www.example.com/.well-known/example'.

 Registered names MUST conform to the segment-nz production in {{!RFC3986}}.
+This means they cannot contain the "/" character.

 Note that this specification defines neither how to determine the authority to use for a particular context, nor the scope of the metadata discovered by dereferencing the well-known URI; both should